michaelkielt/azure-database-migration549/README.md

 - Azure SQL Database created using the Azure Portal
 - Azure Data Studio installed on the VM
 - SQL Server Schema Compare extension and Azure SQL Migration extension installed in Azure Data Studio

+### Objective:
+Migrate to Azure SQL Database by creating an instance using the Azure Portal.
+Allow SQL login, specify the VM's IP address in firewall rules, and install Azure Data Studio on the VM.
+Use the SQL Server Schema Compare and Azure SQL Migration extensions in Azure Data Studio to migrate schema and data from the on-premise database to Azure SQL Database.
+Validate the migration's success by inspecting data, schema, and configurations.

 ### Steps:
 1. **Azure SQL Database Setup:**